Mission and Vision

 How long is the trail?

 The American Perimeter Trail will be at least 14,000 miles long.
-The actually mileage will change as the final route will vary from what Rue backpacked.
+The actual mileage will change as the trail is updated and developed during the years to come.

 What route did you follow up the East Coast?

-Rue did not take the Appalachian Trail as it had been closed due to the Covid-19 pandemic, so he created his own route up the western side of the Appalachian mountain range, loosely following the Great Eastern Trail and using parts of other smaller trails such as the Great Allegheny Passage.
+Since the The Appalachian Trail Conservancy and Trail Maintaining Clubs had formally requested the official closure of the 2,193-mile Appalachian National Scenic Trail (A.T.) due to the growing risk of spreading COVID-19, Rue avoided the AT.
+He instead created his own route up the western side of the Appalachian mountain range, loosely following the Great Eastern Trail and using parts of other smaller trails such as the Great Allegheny Passage.

 What gear did you use?

-Gear varied depending on terrain and season.
-The first scouting hike of the APT covered all 4 seasons in different geographical locations and the gear had to be tailored to each.
+Gear varied greatly, depending on terrain and season.
+The first hike of the APT covered all 4 seasons in different geographical locations.
+The gear had to be tailored to each.

 What are the next steps for the trail?